tubiz/simplepay-woocommerce-payment-gateway/readme.txt

 == Changelog ==

+= 1.2.0 =
+*	Fix: Don't set order status to on-hold if the customer is paying Simplepay fee or gateway fee after a successful payment

 = 1.1.0 =
 *	Fix: Use wc_get_order instead or declaring a new WC_Order class
 *	Fix: Removed all global $woocommerce variable